We take the security and reliability of your data seriously.

 - We use a multi-tenant data storage architecture.
 Customer data is stored in discrete silos per account, to isolate and protect your data

-In addition to security, it’s critical to be able to access your data at all times.
-We do the following to keep Nutshell accessible at all times.
+It’s critical to be able to access your data at all times.
+Here’s how we ensure availability:

 - Multiple third-party monitoring services track Nutshell’s availability across the planet

 - On-call engineers are automatically paged for any customer-facing outage